SpinalHDL/NaxRiscv-Rtd/README.rst

    sphinx-multiversion source docs/html

-in the docs/html there will be a folder with the builded doc for each branch and tag
+in the docs/html there will be a folder with the built doc for each branch and tag

 Deploying the generated doc by hands
 ----------------------------------------